tub-cv-group/conclugen/README.md

     - `mosei`

     The code will automatically download the model weights and datasets (precomputed features of the backbones) and run testing for FER on the respective dataset.

+Extra:

+3. If you want to log to CometML, also set `COMET_API_KEY` to your CometML API key and `COMET_WORKSPACE` to your CometML workspace.
+In this case, you also need to uncomment the lines `- class_path: loggers.CometLogger` in `configs/conclu.yaml` and `configs/simclr.yaml`

+    The remaining environment variables will be created by the script.

 ---
 # Table of Contents